Eighty-five to 90% of people develop some back pain during their lifetime. Of this group, 95% get better in 6 to 12 weeks.

 - Intraspinal infusion systems

 - Surgery.
-Surgery may be done to relieve pressure (decompress) and pain by removing parts of the vertebrae that are pressing on the nerves.
+Surgery may be done to relieve pressure (decompress) and pain by removing parts of the vertebrae or intervertebral disc that are pressing on the nerves.

 Nerve blocks and injections